davetropeano/schematics-onboarding/README.md

 - 2-hr follow-up working session (day three)
 - Ongoing collaboration via Slack, Email, GitHub
 - Bi-monthly 1-hr sync sessions (every two weeks)

+# Getting Started

+## Prerequisites
+## Install IBM Cloud Terraform
+IBM currently has an independent binary from Terraform core.
+Currently there are two flavors available, one for linux and one for OSX (both for amd64 architectures).

+Please obtain the password from the IBM Schematics team to access these binaries: [click here to download](https://www.dropbox.com/sh/c18vcjnm5okizcz/AACAqFImsZw3GvQw9knb-ui_a?dl=0).